tencentyun/intlcloud-documents/yehe_doc/视频服务/应用云渲染/快速入门/技术接入/进阶功能_intl_en.md

 ### Directions
 1. The client calls the [TCGSDK.init()](https://intl.cloud.tencent.com/document/product/1158/49627#TCGSDK.init(params)) API to perform initialization.
 After initialization, it calls the [TCGSDK.getClientSession()](https://intl.cloud.tencent.com/document/product/1158/49627#TCGSDK.getClientSession()) API to get `ClientSession` of the client.
 2. [](id:step2)The client requests the backend to start the application based on parameters passed in such as `UserId` and `ClientSession`.
 Here, `UserId` is the unique user identifier and should remain unchanged during user queuing and application reconnection.
 The business backend needs to perform the following operations based on the current queuing status:
 	- If the queue isn't empty, add the user to the queue and return the current queue ranking information.
-The client regularly initiates requests after receiving the queue information and repeats [step 2](#step2) until the application is started successfully.
+The client regularly initiates requests after receiving the queue information and repeats **step 2** until the application is started successfully.
-	- If the queue is empty or the user ranks the first, proceed to [step 3](#step3).
+	- If the queue is empty or the user ranks the first, proceed to **step 3**.
 3. [](id:step3)The backend calls the [ApplyConcurrent()](https://intl.cloud.tencent.com/document/product/1158/49969) API to apply to reserve a CAR concurrency and perform the following steps based on the returned result:
-	- If there are no idle concurrencies or an error is returned, add the user to the queue, return the current queue ranking information, and go back to [step 2](#step2) to initiate a request again.
+	- If there are no idle concurrencies or an error is returned, add the user to the queue, return the current queue ranking information, and go back to **step 2** to initiate a request again.
-	- If a concurrency is obtained successfully, proceed to [step 4](#step4).
+	- If a concurrency is obtained successfully, proceed to **step 4**.
 4. [](id:step4)The backend calls the [CreateSession()](https://intl.cloud.tencent.com/document/product/1158/49968) API to create a session and returns `ServerSession` to the business client.

 5. The client calls the [TCGSDK.start()](https://intl.cloud.tencent.com/document/product/1158/49627#TCGSDK.start(serverSession)) API to start the cloud application.
 After the application is connected, the SDK will trigger the `onConnectSuccess()` callback.
 We recommend you call the data channel creation API and APIs for other features after this callback.